ב"ה

 Three artists are invited to compete by creating a masterpiece to decorate a wall in the king's palace.
 One artist tries to win the competition without doing any work at all — but the wise king isn’t fooled and teaches him a lesson in honesty and fairness.
 (Based on the Talmud, Megillah, p.6b)

-Parsha Matot-Massei
+Parsha Eikev

-Letters and Numbers of Torah—Matot
+Letters and Numbers of Torah - Eikev

 Get the Chabad.org Video app